alcatrazEscapee/chromatic/jira.md

 - Add tap on pipe input/output to pop up modal tooltips
 - Store last puzzle ID + the board layout in save data, and restore it if you go back to the same puzzle
     - Add an icon on the main menu that indicates you have save data available (in-progress icon)
-- Add a color button that drags null / empty color label

 ### Graphics